Package Leaflet: Information for the Patient

 Step 19: Secure the infusion tube needle

-Follow the instructions corresponding to the infusion method you will use:
+Follow the instructions for the infusion method you are using:

 Manual injection